Jeffcai0502/Creative-Coding/README.md

 I realised an issue, when the ball reaches the absulute bottom of the screen, it cant bounce up any more. i will fix it by making it bounce up slightly when touching the bottom.
 As shown in the gif above.

+## Theme Goal
+I want to make an interative experience with out any touch, users are making impact to the art work without any need of pressing buttons or touch.

+And the audiance can feel the relation between sound, noise and inner peace.
+How it is different when you are in peace compared to “all noisy in side and out”.
+When everything is in peace,you will be able to see yourself better.